kmsprague/DuckDB_Sketches/README.md

 # Capabilities Added:
-* Count Min Sketch (CMS): CMS is a probabilistic data structure that estimates the frequency of an item in a data stream quickly and using little memory.
+* **Count Min Sketch (CMS):** CMS is a probabilistic data structure that estimates the frequency of an item in a data stream quickly and using little memory.
+The files added to implement CMS are src/common/count_min_sketch.hpp and src/common/count_min_sketch.cpp.

 # Dependencies Used